 Professional development for home-schooling parents – plus a chance to connect with others over a cuppa.

 Wondering what resources other people use and love?
 Needing inspiration for history or maths?
 Or desperate to get your dyslexic child spelling?
-This is your chance to touch, see and hear what’s out there for home-schoolers
+This is your chance to touch, see and hear what’s out there for home-educators.

 Past AHE Parent Forums…